CASE STUDY: SEEN.

 • the pressure to “get it right”

-• and the noise that comes with starting something new
+• the noise that comes with starting something new

 The focus

-Our work together focused on creating breathing room and direction.
+Our work together centred on creating breathing room and direction.

 • shaping ideas into a clear, achievable direction